what is harambe?

 Harambe in Swahili means ‘coming together.’
 Harambe is also a community-based fundraising method in Tanzania.
 At a traditional Harambe, people gather to support a common cause.
 One-by-one participants announce their donations, contribute joyfully, and the group celebrates!

-In April 2021, Wesley College invites you to travel (virtually) with us to Tanzania.
+On May 1st at 3 pm central time, Wesley College invites you to travel (virtually) with us to Tanzania.
 Our Harambe will bring higher education to students with big dreams but few opportunities.
-There are four parts to the first-ever Wesley College Harambe: we hope you will join us to learn, pray, give and celebrate.
+There are four parts to our Harambe: we hope you will join us to learn, pray, give and celebrate.

 Many people joining together can have a big impact.
-Wesley College needs your gift to scale up, expand programs, and support more students.
+Wesley College needs your gift to support more students.
 By donating to Harambe, you will not only transform individual student lives, but you will change communities.
 Your gift will send more students like Neema out into the world.
 What does Neema want to do post-graduation?

 "First and foremost, I want to help the community learn to reconcile with each other and make peace."

-HARAMBE will culminate with a live and celebratory online event on Sunday, April 25th.
+HARAMBE will culminate with a live, celebratory online event on Sunday, May 1st.
 At 3pm Central Time, we invite participants to log in from around the United States.
 Participants will meet staff and students in Tanzania, enjoy the Wesley College choir, and celebrate progress towards our fundraising goal.